What Students Are Saying About Pal Cadaver Endocrine System Lab Practical Question 1

 What Is the Pal Cadaver Endocrine System Lab Practical Question 1?

 The “question 1” part suggests this is part of a series.
-The goal here isn’t to trick you but to ensure you understand the basics.
-Maybe the first question is about locating a specific gland, while later questions ask about function or hormone production. - Differentiate between the adrenal glands and the pancreas.
+Even so, the goal here isn’t to trick you but to ensure you understand the basics.
+Worth adding: maybe the first question is about locating a specific gland, while later questions ask about function or hormone production.
+Take this: you might be asked to:

 • Identify the location of the thyroid gland.